MaisaBasher/MaisaBasher/README.md

 - 👋 Hi, I’m @MaisaBasher.
-I am junior CS major student at Georgia Institute of Technology.
+I graduated from Georgia Institute of Technology with a Bachelor’s degree in Computer Science (Fall 2023).
 My concentrations are People and Media.